Josh-McFarlin/AstroIDE/README.md

-# main.java.me.joshmcfarlin.AstroIDE
+# AstroIDE

-A multi-platform main.java.me.joshmcfarlin.AstroIDE with syntax highlighting support for over **110 languages**.
+An IDE with syntax highlighting support for over **110 languages**.
 Written in Java utilizing JavaFX and Ace.js for syntax highlighting.

 ## Status